A generating tree approach to k-nonnesting partitions and permutations: Perspectives

 \section{Perspectives}

-Let us finish by describing some possible future directions of research extending our work.
+We conclude by mentioning some possible future directions of research extending our work.
+Among the conjectures that we have presented, Conjecture~\ref{conj:baxter} seems to be the most accessible.
+A more challenging goal would be to find some general techniques for solving the functional equations that we encounter.

+Our work also opens some new options for addressing Conjecture~\ref{conj:nonDfin}.
+By studying the refinement of $k$-noncrossing set partitions by nesting number, an interesting picture of the singularities of the generating function emerges.
+This might be useful in showing that it is not D-finite.

 Having found functional equations for the generating functions of partitions and permutations avoiding $k$-nestings (which are equinumerous to those avoiding $k$-crossings), a natural extension would be to describe the distribution of the number of $k$-crossings and $k$-nestings on partitions and permutations.
 More generally, given $i_1,i_2,\dots,i_r,j_1,j_2,\dots,j_r$, what is the number of partitions (resp. permutations) of size $n$ with $i_k$ $k$-crossings and $i_\ell$ $\ell$-nestings for $1\le k,\ell \le r$?
 Is this number the same if the words ``crossings" and ``nestings" are switched?
 A reasonable first step towards describing this distribution would be to study the number of $\ell$-nestings (for $\ell<k$) in $k$-nonnesting partitions (resp. permutations).
 Perhaps probabilistic arguments could be used to obtain information about the expected number of $\ell$-nestings.
-Also, it may be worth investigating whether a notion of future $k$-crossings can be used to translate the $k$-noncrossing condition on open partition diagrams into certain restrictions on some appropriately defined labels, from where a generating tree for $k$-noncrossing partitions could be constructed.
-This might allow us to impose simultaneously noncrossing and nonnesting restrictions.
+In a similar direction, it may be worth investigating whether a notion of future $k$-crossings can be used to translate the $k$-noncrossing condition on open partition diagrams into certain restrictions on some appropriately defined labels, from where a generating tree for $k$-noncrossing partitions could be constructed.
+This might allow one to impose noncrossing and nonnesting restrictions simultaneously.

-In a different direction, we expect that our generating trees and functional equations can be used to code random generation schemes for $k$-nonnesting partitions and permutations.
-Finally, it would be interesting to generalize our open diagram construction to study $k$-nestings in other combinatorial structures, such as tangled diagrams and other objects used to predict RNA secondary structures.